 To qualify for the Massachusetts Seal of Biliteracy, a student must meet all graduation requirements and:

-(a) Demonstrate a high level of proficiency in English.
+(a) Demonstrate a high level of proficiency in English by satisfying one of the following:

-Students who satisfy the English Language Arts requirement of the Competency Determination described in 603 CMR 30.03(2)(a) or (3)(a) satisfy the English criteria for the State Seal of Biliteracy.
+The English Language Arts requirement of the Competency Determination described in 603 CMR 30.03(2)(a); or

-Students who attain a score or level at the INTERMEDIATE-HIGH level of the ACTFL Proficiency Guidelines of 2012, published by the American Council on the Teaching of Foreign Languages, on a language assessment approved by the Department satisfy the foreign language criteria for the State Seal of Biliteracy.
+Attaining a minimum score or level of INTERMEDIATE-HIGH on the ACTFL Proficiency Guidelines of 2012, published by the American Council on the Teaching of Foreign Languages, on a language assessment approved by the Department.
+At this time, WPS will offer the Assessment of Performance toward Proficiency in Languages (AAPPL®) to all interested students for modern languages* and the ALIRA® for students of Latin.

-A student may also be able to demonstrate a high level of proficiency in a foreign language under certain circumstances as described in the Portfolio-Based Alternative Evidence Method for Foreign Language Assessments.
-(See http://www.doe.mass.edu/ell/guidance/default.html —Guidelines for Implementing the State Seal of Biliteracy, Section V.)
+A student may also be able to demonstrate a high level of proficiency in a world language under certain circumstances as described in the Portfolio-Based Alternative Evidence Method for Foreign Language Assessments.
+(See http://www.doe.mass.edu/ell/guidance/default.html —Guidelines for Implementing the State Seal of Biliteracy, Section V.).